 Foreclosure and Short Sale Facts a Buyer Should Consider

 A buyer is always looking for a good bargain, a safe investment and an easy closing.
-Some say that buying foreclosures is a great way to find below market property and others say that short sales are just a lot of headaches with all the necessary and time intensive procedures.
-Every sale is different but below are some guidelines to remember when shopping foreclosures and short sales.
+Some say that buying foreclosures is a great way to find below market property and others say that short sales are just a lot of headaches because of all the necessary and time intensive procedures to acquire the home.
+Every sale is different but below are some guidelines to remember when shopping for foreclosures and short sales.

 By the time a foreclosed house is ready to be sold, it will be owned by the bank and handled by an Assets Manager.
-They will have never stepped into the house and won’t know what’s wrong with the house.
-This could be risky for the buyer especially since the bank isn’t required to give you full disclosures, unlike a seller in a normal transaction.
+The bank personnel will have never stepped into the house and won’t know what’s wrong with the house.
+This could be risky for the buyer especially because the bank isn’t required to give you full disclosures, unlike a seller or an investor in a normal transaction.

-The seller will be required to complete all disclosure documents.
+The seller will be required to complete all home disclosure documents.
 However, the downside is that the transaction may take up to 6 months.
-There is much more paper work involved which may include second and third lien holders.
+There is much more paper work involved, which may include paperwork for second and third lien holders.
 Many banks have streamlined their process and decreased this period to 1-3 months.
 If a home has been pre-approved for a short sale, the closing period could be further reduced to 2-3 weeks.
-So if you have the patience, the pay off can be big.
+If you have the patience, the payoff can be big.

 The Californian Estates Buyer’s Guide outlines tips and potential pitfalls to your first purchase.
 Find out how to find a loan and how to put yourself in a position to receive the best possible terms.
 Learn how to strategize your home investment to make maximum money.
-The Buyer’s Guide will introduce you to overlooked items that are critical to consider when choosing your new home and neighborhood?
-Finally, closing and closing costs are explained so that you can successfully get the deal done with ease so you can get on to the important part of enjoying your home.
+The Buyer’s Guide will prepare you with a list of overlooked items that are critical to consider when choosing your new home and neighborhood.
+Finally, the closing process and the closing costs are explained so that you can successfully get the deal done with ease so you can begin the most important part of your purchase – the enjoyment of your home.